 The suicide grip is nothing new.
 In fact, if you've ever seen old training videos of Arnold Schwarzenegger, you can see that he uses the suicide grip in almost every bench press variation.

-Because of Arnold, there was an entire generation of bodybuilders who started to rationalize that the thumbless grip was superior.
-In other words, if it was ‘good for Arnold’, then ‘it was good for me’.
+Because of Arnold, an entire generation of bodybuilders started to rationalize that the thumbless grip was superior.
+In other words, if it was ‘good for Arnold,' then ‘it was good for me.'

-Before I advocate that there are more drawbacks than benefits to the suicide grip, let’s first take a look at why some people love benching using this grip style
+Before I advocate that there are more suicide grip disadvantages than suicide grip benefits, let's first examine why some people love benching using this grip style.

 Are There Benefits For The Suicide Grip?